 An addictive read.
 The interwoven stories are captivating and suspenseful and provide compassionate insight into the struggles of the Mexican rural poor.

-I also found it fascinating to learn more about the work of a mitigation specialist, a job I previously knew very little about.
+I also found it fascinating to learn more about the work of a mitigation specialist, a job I knew very little about.
 The book’s themes are even more relevant given the current political climate in the US.

 Touching, witty memoir by another San Miguel de Allende resident.
-The essays examine different aspects of Mexican culture and expatriate life in a loving way and with a large dose of self-deprecating humor.
+The essays examine Mexican culture and expat life in a loving way and with a large dose of self-deprecating humor.

 Many books have been written about San Miguel, but this is one of the best.
 Great for anyone considering traveling or living in Mexico.